vzsoot/kdb-on-cloud/LECTURE.md

 docker exec -it simple-application-sleep-container /bin/bash
 ```

-Investigate processes, kernel version inside and outside the cluster.
+Check running processes, the kernel version inside and outside the container.

+Could we install something?

 ### Include Q and the application
 Build script to prepare and run the build: [build.sh](build.sh)